Hill Lab

 Picture

-Dr. Sarah Hill, M.D./Ph.D., is a board certified anatomic pathologist and physician scientist focused on understanding the mechanisms of ovarian carcinogenesis and therapeutic sensitivity and resistance.
-She completed her A.B. at Harvard College, her Ph.D. at Harvard University in the laboratory of Dr. David Livingston at Dana-Farber Cancer Institute, and her M.D. at Harvard Medical School.
+Dr. Sarah Hill, M.D./Ph.D., is a physician scientist in the Department of Medical Oncology and Division of Molecular and Cellular Oncology at Dana-Farber Cancer Institute focused on understanding the role of BRCA1 in breast and ovarian tumor suppression, tumor biology, and therapeutic sensitivity and resistance.
+She completed her A.B. at Harvard College, her Ph.D. at Harvard University in the laboratory of Dr. David Livingston at Dana-Farber Cancer Institute, and her M.D. at Harvard Medical School in the Harvard-MIT HST program.
 She is also a Rhodes Scholar and completed an M.Sc. in biochemistry at Oxford University.
-Upon graduation from the Harvard MD/PhD program, she trained in anatomic pathology at Brigham and Women's Hospital where she also completed a Women's and Perinatal Pathology Fellowship.
-In her spare time, Dr. Hill is an avid runner who enjoys competing in marathons and shorter distance races.
-See current write-up on young investigators at DFCI.
+Upon graduation from the Harvard M.D./Ph.D. program, she completed a brief residency.
+She joined the faculty at Dana-Farber as an independent investigator immediately upon completion of her residency without any post-doctoral training and won an NIH Early Independence Award with the support of her Ph.D. mentor Dr. Livingston.

 Picture